-Sharlene is a author who has written for Chicken Soup for the Soul.
-Issue Devotional Stories for Women, 101 Daily Devotions to Comfort, Encourage, and Inspire Women.
+Sharlene is an author who has written for Chicken Soup for the Soul.
+Issue Devotional Stories for Women, 101 Daily Devotions to Comfort, Encourage and Inspire Women.

-Sharlene has worked with the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) as a speaker and educator on topics Opioid Learning Collaborative (Co-occurring disorder), Trauma for Veterans, and Suicide in Colleges and Universities.
+Sharlene has worked with the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) as a speaker and educator on topics like Opioid Learning Collaborative (Co-occurring disorder), Trauma for Veterans, and Suicide in Colleges and Universities.
 DeKalb and Gwinnett Boards of Health on topics, diabetes, and depression, and postpartum.
 Sharlene is currently an Advisory Council Member for Region 3 of DBHDD.

 For many, faith can be a place of comfort, but for some, faith can be a place of trauma and pain.
 For that reason, staying connected to individuals in your faith can cause trauma, anxiety, and depression leading to a loss in your relationship with your faith and self.
 As your therapist, Sharlene will utilize Cognitive Behavioral Therapy to assist individuals in gaining healthy tools to build a foundation of safety, trust and love.

 Trauma and fear can cause a disconnection in a relationship with oneself.
 Therefore, forcing individuals to go outside themselves and sometimes dishonor themselves.
 Sharlene believes that fear, anxiety, and trauma are a few emotions that can shift an individual's identity and belief in themselves.
 Believing in the power of each individual, Sharlene assist individuals in building safe and non-judgmental relationships with themselves.